Xe/site/blog/windows-pain-2021-03-03.markdown

 ### Windows Terminal

 Windows Terminal gets a lot of things very right and also gets a lot of things very wrong.
-I was so happy to see that it had claimed mostly compatible with xterm.
+I was so happy to see that it had claimed it was mostly compatible with xterm.
 My usual test for these things is to open a curses app that uses the mouse (such as Weechat or terminal Emacs) and click on things.
 This usually separates the wheat from the chaff when it comes to compatible terminal emulators.
 I used the SSH key from before to log into my server, connected to my long-standing tmux session and then clicked on a channel name in Weechat.